-- 6. Device, Junction, and Pull Boxes. - a.
-Anchor device boxes to structural members so there is no apparent movement when the device is operated. - b.
+6. Device, Junction, and Pull Boxes.

+- Anchor device boxes to structural members so there is no apparent movement when the device is operated. - b.
 Install junction and pull boxes in permanently accessible locations only.
-Size boxes according to NEC, Article 370. - c.
-Mount all boxes square and plumb. - 7.
-Grounding. - a.
+Size boxes according to NEC, Article 314. - c.
+Mount all boxes square and plumb.

+7. Grounding.

+- a.
 General.
 Create an equipotential ground plane for the installation as shown on the drawing and as required at the service meter/disconnect cabinet.
-Connect the following items to the service entrance ground bar: - (1) The grounded neutral conductor for the utility service. - (2) Ground electrode(s). - (3) All non-current-carrying electrical equipment, conduit, and enclosures. - (4) Metal culvert and/or end sections. - (5) Heat cable metal sheath. - b.
+Connect the following items to the service entrance ground bar: - (1) The grounded neutral conductor for the utility service. - (2) Ground electrode(s). - (3) All non-current-carrying electrical equipment, conduit, and enclosures. - (4) Metal culvert and/or end sections. - (5) Heat cable metal sheath.

+- b.
 Resistance.
-Ensure that the resistance between the service entrance ground electrode and earth ground, as measured using a multiple ground rod method and a Biddle 250220-1 Megger Null Balance Earth Tester or a Biddle 250260 Megger Direct Reading Earth Tester or approved equal, is as close to zero as possible with the design shown in the drawings.
+Ensure that the resistance between the service entrance ground electrode and earth ground, as measured using a multiple ground rod method and a ground resistance tester, is as close to zero as possible with the design shown in the drawings.
 Give the resistance measurement to the Engineer in writing.
-Include the environmental conditions during testing. - c.
+Include the environmental conditions during testing.
+Ground resistance testing shall be performed per IEEE 81, Guide for Measuring Earth Resistivity, Ground Impedance, and Earth Surface Potentials of a Grounding System. - c.
 Conductors.
-Size conductors according to the drawings or, if not shown on drawings, as required by Tables 250-94 and 250-95 of the NEC.
+Size conductors according to the drawings or, if not shown on drawings, as required by NEC Article 250.
+Grounding electrode conductors shall be sized per Table 250.66 and equipment grounding conductors shall be sized per Table 250.122.
 Protect conductors from physical damage. - d.
 Electrodes.
+The grounding electrode system installation shall comply with NEC Article 250.50.
 Drive ground rods at least 8 feet deep. - 8.
 Controls.
-Install the controls in the load center along with the panelboard as indicated on the electrical plans.
-Refer to the detail drawings. - 9.
-Branch Circuit Panelboard. - a.
+Install the controls as indicated on the electrical plans.
+Refer to the detail drawings.

+Branch Circuit Panelboard.

+- a.
 Mounting.
 Mount panelboard interiors inside load center cabinet after the enclosure has been installed as shown on the Plans and as described under Section 661. - b.
 Circuit Breakers.
 Install circuit breakers in the order specified in the drawing panelboard schedules.
 Type the circuit directory with circuit descriptions as they are shown in the drawing panelboard schedules.
 Make the directory configuration identical to the circuit breaker configuration.